Paid open-world racing

 You’ll find secret vehicles in barns, 10 treasure chests on Fortune Island (available through DLC), and several other Easter eggs dotted around the world.
 Keep in mind that there are at least 10 cars that can reach speeds of over 270 miles per hour.

 Playground Games has managed to produce another game that lives up to fans’ expectations.
 Fans old and new will stay engaged in this new incarnation of Forza Horizon due to the amount of content and fine-tuned racing system.
-You can also try Burnout Paradise, Need for Speed, and Rise: Race the future if you’re searching for similar games.
+You can also try similar games like Burnout Paradise, Need for Speed, and Rise: Race the future.

 Should you download it?